Arin0402/Data-structures-and-Algorithms/28Java/000_Java_Foundation.md

         - static method

-            - a static methhod can not have static variables
+            - a static methhod can not have static variables Because static means "exists once per class" But local variables exist only during method execution.
             - static method can not be overridden.
 Static methods belong to the class rather than any instance, so they are not subject to polymorphism.
             - However, you can hide static methods in a subclass by defining a static method with the same signature in the subclass.
 This is known as method hiding.